terminator2k2/Pocket-NeoGeo-Json-Maker/README.md

 # Pocket-NeoGeo-Json-Maker

-creates json files for neogeo games
+creates json files for NeoGeo games

 copy the Assets folder onto the root of your micro sd card, then navigate to assets/ng and run PocketNeo.py